pospi/talk-solidity-blockchain-intro/solidity-notes.md

 - `send(val)` (send `val` wei to address, returns `false` on failure)
     - The transfer fails if the call stack depth limit is exceeded, or the recipient runs out of gas.
     - The contract's *fallback function* is called.
         - This is a function with no name declared within the contract.
 It handles the condition when someone sends ether to the contract but doesn't do anything else.
-Since this is generally the result of user error, you should most often provide this function as `function() { throw; }`.
+Since this is generally the result of user error, you should most often *(**but not always**)* provide this function as `function() { throw; }`.
 - `call` & `delegatecall`
     - For calling other contracts which you don't yourself own or interacting with library contracts (to be discussed soon!)
     - Works like JavaScript's `call` method, kinda like calling a function by its name.